Linuxfabrik/lfops/roles/fail2ban/README.md

 Filters and jails are defined in the inventory (`fail2ban__filters__*_var` / `fail2ban__jails__*_var`).
 Each entry either references one of the templates shipped with the role, or uses the `raw` template to deploy an arbitrary filter or jail definition.

-This role provides four additional filters:
+This role provides three additional filters:

-* apache-404: Matches HTTP 404 responses in Apache access logs (common, combined, linuxfabrikio).
+* apache-404: Matches HTTP 404 responses in Apache access logs (combined, combinedio, common, fail2ban, linuxfabrikio, matomo, vhost_common).
 Can be used to ban IPs causing excessive 404 errors.
-* apache-404-matomo: Like apache-404, but for the matomo LogFormat where the virtual host (`%v`) precedes the client IP (`%h`).
-Do not enable both `apache-404` and `apache-404-matomo` on the same log file, as `apache-404` would capture the virtual host name instead of the client IP.
+  **Important:** in order to capture the client ip for all formats, this filter requires the ServerName to be a domain instead of an ip address when using a LogFormat where the canonical ServerName `%v` precedes the client IP `%h` (matomo, vhost_common).
 * apache-dos: Matches all incoming requests to Apache.
 Can be used to limit the number of allowed requests per client.
 * portscan: Instantly blocks an IP if it accesses a non-permitted port.